rtl251/PLANNING/README.md

 ### User Needs statement

-I am looking for a way to save the information of sold listings on ebay.
+I am looking for a way to save the information of sold listings on Ebay.

-Currently a user of ebay can manually retrieve records of items that have been sold on the ebay platform within the last 2 months.
+Currently a user of Ebay can manually retrieve records of items that have been sold on the Ebay platform within the last 2 months.

-But instances beyond 2 months are deleted from ebay's searchable records.
+But instances beyond 2 months are deleted from Ebay's searchable records.
 This 2-month period is rolling: If today is 6/16/2018, you will be able to retrieve sold listings on 4/16/2018, but tomorrow you will no longer be able to retrieve that data.